18.4.0 released Sep 25, 2023

 Run in the foreground.
 The process does not return to the command line prompt until it is stopped.
 Useful for debugging and where foreground processing is required.

 TCP/IP port number your FCGI program will listen on (and accept connections), if you are using TCP/IP.
 You typically need to specify ProxyPass, "location" or similar FCGI directives in your proxy web server so it can connect to your application.
+If you are using FastCGI-API or call-server, you would use "<host name>:<port number>", for instance "127.0.0.1:2301" if the server is local and <port number> is 2301.
 You can either use TCP/IP or Unix domain sockets (-x option).
 Typically, you would use Unix domain sockets if proxy web server runs on the same computer as your application server.
 If you specify neither -x nor -p, -x (unix domain socket) is assumed to be used.
 See SELinux if you are using it, as additional steps may be required.

 Use Unix domain socket to connect from proxy web server to your application server.
 This socket is automatically created by vf and its full path name is "/var/lib/vv/<app name>/sock/sock" (you can connect to it via FastCGI-API, call-server etc.).
 When using a proxy web server (like Apache or Nginx), you typically need to specify ProxyPass, "location" or similar FCGI directives so it can connect to your application.
 If you specify neither -x nor -p (TCP/IP socket), then -x (unix domain socket) is assumed to be used.